richardjorne/RingRangeSelector/README.md

 Initializing RRS requires two Binding: `startProgress` and `endProgress`.
 The selection area on the screen will always start from `startProgress` and end with `endProgress` clockwisely.
 Both `startProgress` and `endProgress` need to be between [0,1).
-The midtop (0'o clock position) always stands for progress 0.0.
+The midtop (0'o clock position) ALWAYS stands for progress 0.0.

 If the RRS selection gets changed by an user interaction, it will change the Binding property to a corresponding percentage value.
 You can also programmatically change the Binding property's value, the change will also be synced to the screen.